smokov812/smokov-dotfiles/Docs/01_installing_arch_linux_with_bspwm_english.md

 startx
 ```

 Due to different hardware / different distributions and other things, there may be small issues in displaying icons, battery / brightness handling.
-The solution to these
-problems were shown in [this video](https://youtu.be/9zewiGf7j-A).